hirosystems/stacks-blockchain-api/README.md

 The image runs `node ./lib/index.js` and expects the environment variables described in [Configuration](#configuration).

-A standalone regtest Dockerfile is also available at `docker/standalone-regtest.Dockerfile`, which bundles the API, Stacks node, Bitcoin node, and PostgreSQL into a single image for testing.

 ### Upgrading

 Major version upgrades (e.g., `7.x` to `8.x`) may include breaking database schema changes.
 Use [Event Replay](#event-replay) to rebuild the database.
-Check the [CHANGELOG](CHANGELOG.md) for details on each release.
+Check the [release notes](https://github.com/hirosystems/stacks-blockchain-api/releases) for details on each release.

 ## Bugs and Feature Requests